binary-butterfly/formifly/README.md

 This validator tries to validate the field value against an array of other validators and validates successfully if any of those match.

 It will run all given validators in the order that they have been passed and stop as soon as the first one has matched.
-Keep this in mind when using mutation functions, since those will only run if either they are set on the validator that matches or if they are set on the AnyOfValidator itself.
+Keep this in mind when using mutation functions, since those will only run if either they are set on the first validator that matches or if they are set on the AnyOfValidator itself.

 Also keep in mind that any onError callbacks for validators that are run and don't match will still be triggered, so make sure those don't